An Equal Opportunity University

 University Statement of Policies

-The policies, procedures and regulations governing the conduct of students at A&M-Commerce are outlined in the Student Guidebook.
+The policies, procedures, and regulations governing the conduct of students at A&M-Commerce are outlined in the Student Guidebook.
 The Guidebook is available online at http://www.tamuc.edu/CampusLife/documents/studentGuidebook.pdf.
 It is the responsibility of the student to make himself/herself aware of all policies.
-Disciplinary matters are handled by the Dean of Students Office.
+Disciplinary matters are handled by the Office of Student Rights and Responsiblities.
 University policies and procedures are subject to change without prior notice.